As a trip leader you set the conditions for your trip. Specifically:

 During the Trip

-- The trip leader has the right to refuse participation of anyone if the person has not been confirmed for the trip beforehand.
+- The trip leader has the right to refuse participation of anyone if the person has not been confirmed for the trip beforehand or does not appear to be properly equipped.

 - Do a headcount and ensure everyone knows the number of people on the trip.